-A \Box In the survey, students could only rate employers on a given list.

-- B The Environment Agency rose the most places in this year's survey. - C D The NHS offers a variety of careers outside health care.
+- A $\square$ In the survey, students could only rate employers on a given list. - B $\square$ The Environment Agency rose the most places in this year's survey. - C $\square$ The NHS offers a variety of careers outside health care. - D 🗌 British Airways fell in popularity amongst business students.